 Sometimes customers with a curve tracer, send back NOS tubes, because they say they are BAD.
 The strange thing is, the curve tracer didn't say so at all.
 Because there is no way for that.
 So when I ask the buyer, what test limits he uses, and from what source he has that information, the answer is: 'ehhhh...well... that was is my own method, but I used it with good result always'

-hen I ask curve tracer users in detail how they do that magic, they simply expect all tubes to be average +/-10..15%, (and here it comes...) tested with fixed grid voltage.
+When I ask curve tracer users in detail how they do that magic, they simply expect all tubes to be average +/-10..15%, (and here it comes...) tested with fixed grid voltage.
 But that is not how it works at all.
-This was never written so in any data sheet or test manual.
+This was never written in any datasheet or test manual.
 That is a clear case of monkey see, monkey do.
 You can show me a tube manufacturer's information which declares this a correct way, and I will revise this text.
 When you search had enough, you will find even RCA and Telefunken saying testing with fixed grid voltage is not allowed to do.
 Please don't tell me they were all wrong.

 Some testers can do two things at the same time, like combine a parametric test with a quality test.
 Like AVO Mk1 and higher are famous for that, but also L3-3 can do that, with specially made cards.
-Quality testing and parametric testing, in most testers however is not combined, because it requires too much circuitry, and also because there is no market need.
+Quality testing and parametric testing, in most testers However, is not combined, because it requires too much circuitry, and also because there is no market need.
 So who wants to know quality, normally wants to know only that.

 It seems impossible to put all testers systematically nicely in categories.
 But I will try to sort them a little bit.